-- a) knowledge: - knows the methods of systematic planning of embedded systems, - knows the methods of model-based beating, - knows the basic principles of safety critical systems, - is familiar with the security and reliability analysis of design decisions and the methods of systematic verification - b) skills: - capable of using model-based design software, - is able to use architectural design patterns, - capable of source code verification by static analysis - c) attitude: - Open to implement secure software acquisition tasks - d) autonomy and responsibility: - can independently design safety-critical embedded software
+- Knows the methods of systematic planning of embedded systems. - Knows the methods of model-based beating. - Knows the basic principles of safety critical systems. - Is familiar with the security and reliability analysis of design decisions and the methods of systematic verification.

+- Capable of using model-based design software. - Is able to use architectural design patterns. - Capable of source code verification by static analysis.

+Open to implement secure software acquisition tasks.

+Can independently design safety-critical embedded software.